Gabon's Aubameyang retires from national duty

 "I would like to thank the Gabonese people and all those who have supported me in the good times as well as the bad ones.

-"I will always have great memories like the day I made my debut, or the day I came back from Nigeria with African Player of the Year award.
+"I will always have great memories like the day I made my debut, or the day I came back from Nigeria with the African Player of the Year award.
 Sharing it with everyone is an unforgettable moment.

 "I want to thank my father who made me want to be like him and I hope I made him proud in wearing our colours."

-In response Fegafoot recognised his "immense career" and a player "who knew how to promote, thanks to his professionalism, the image of Gabon around the world".
+In response, Fegafoot recognised his "immense career" and a player "who knew how to promote, thanks to his professionalism, the image of Gabon around the world".

 "Pierre-Emerick Aubameyang will always be model for future generations," the Fegafoot statement added.